 - provide additional information on the available rows, either through a tooltip or by showing a Content dialog with all the information and the links to the rows.

-With this feature, you will reduce the friction needed to discover and access the editor’s Custom Rows.
+With this feature, you will reduce the friction needed to discover and access the builder’s Custom Rows.
 To do so, you’ll use the

 loadRows event, which will trigger the Custom Rows content dialog.